Jorge Ignacio Palma: Murders

-Palma has been officially linked to the murder and subsequent dismemberment of 25-year-old Marta Calvo.
+Palma has been officially linked to the murder and subsequent dismemberment of 25-year-old prostitute Marta Calvo.
 After a series of investigations into the case, Palma confessed to butchering Calvo, and dumping her body parts in different garbage containers.
 The search for her remains is ongoing.

 The authorities in Valencia, where the murder took place, are assured that Palma is responsible for several murders on the European continent, but so far has been tied to only two.
 One of them, a Colombian prostitute named Lady Marcela Vargas, with whom Palma had had sexual relations, was found dead in the Russafa neighbourhood.
 The initial cause of death was thought to be an accidental drug overdose, but it was later determined that Palma likely forced her to take it.

 He has also been formally charged with the death of Brazilian prostitute Arliene Ramos.
 Like the other cases, she had had sexual relations and used drugs together with Palma.